-Regina Public Schools offers educational services for the Deaf and Hard of Hearing for students from Preschool to Grade 8 at Henry Janzen School.
-The goals of the Center are to provide a culturally responsive environment that enhances inclusion for students with a hearing loss.
+Regina Public Schools offers educational services for the Deaf and Hard of Hearing for students from Kindergarten to Grade 8 at Henry Janzen School.
+The goals of the Program are to provide a culturally responsive environment that enhances inclusion for students with a hearing loss.
 Access to language is the main goal of the program.
 Deafness itself is not a disability.
 Language deprivation causes delays and disabilities in communication, academics, and overall productivity.
-Some children will access spoken language through listening devices, some will access sign language using vision, and some will access both.

 The Regina Board of Education sets high rigors of standards to meet the following goals: